Cisco-RADKit/Intro/Intro RPC/intro-rpc.md

 The status is an enum of type `ExecResultStatus`, but it also translates into a string.

-When a request has faile, the result data is unset and raises an exception if one tries to address it
+When a request has failed, the result data is unset and raises an exception if one tries to address it
 ```
 >>> ls_output.result.data
 Traceback (most recent call last):